prohrpk/code-challenge/README.md

 ## Conditions

-- You can use any framework or tool, You also can build it all also from scratch if you like
+- You can use any framework or tool.
 - Use JSON files to store data of jobs (don't use any other kind of database i.e postges, mysql etc)
 - Write full test using any test suite Jest for JS, Whatever you prefer
 - Use [codeclimate](https://codeclimate.com) or any other alternative to estimate the code quality and add it's badge to your project README file
-- Do not use any database or any full text search engines all searches should be developed manullay without using any external libraries.
+- Do not use any database or any full text search engines, all searches should be developed manullay without using any external libraries.
 - If you make any assumptions, mention them clearly in the readme file

 ## What we are looking for

 - **Simple, clear, readable code** How well structured it is?
 Clear separation of concerns?
 Can anyone just look at it and get the idea to what is being done?
 Does it follow any standards?
 - **Correctness** Does the application do what it promises?
 Can we find bugs or trivial flaws?
 - **Security** are there any obvious vulnerability?
 - **Memory efficiency** How will it behave in case of large datasets?